The Youth Football Standard | Coach Tony

 What's built always outlasts what's born.

 That is not motivation.
 It is what I have observed coaching for years.
-The athletes who make it are not always the most talented.
-They are the ones whose parents built the system and refused to lower the standard.
+The athlete who makes it is not always the most talented.
+They are the one whose parent built the system and refused to lower the standard.

 9 Chapters.
 Each One Built Around a Specific Result.